 GCC stands for GNU Compiler Collection is a compiler system developed by GNU Project that supports various programming languages.
 Java is a general-purpose class-based, object-oriented Programming language.
 Install GCC and Jaca with the following command.

 Rootkit Hunter is an application that scans rootkits and other potentially harmful exploits in Linux systems.
 Install Rootkit Hunter with the following command.

 8. Install Apache HTTP Server

-No matter for what purpose you will be using the server, in most of the cases you need a HTTP server to run websites, multimedia, client side script and many other things.
-Run the following commands to install and setup your Apache HTTP Server.
+No matter what purpose you will be using the server, in most cases you need an HTTP server to run websites, multimedia, client-side script, and many other things.
+Run the following commands to install and set up your Apache HTTP Server.

 9. Install PHP

-PHP is a very popular server-side scripting language for web based services.
-It is also used as general-purpose programming language.
+PHP is a very popular server-side scripting language for web-based services.
+It is also used as a general-purpose programming language.
 Run the following command to install PHP.

 10. Enable iptables

 There will be soon a separate article on how to setup iptables.
 Sorry! 🙂

 Follow this guide to install & setup iptables firewall.